Damaniel/DamPBN/README.md

 - Auto save on exit
 - The ability to watch completed replays from the image select screen
 - An installer (and a floppy image that uses it)
+- An experimental MIDI player

+Note that the MIDI player itself isn't experimental (it's just using Allegro code), the behavior is.
+It currently plays through a series of MIDI files that are placed into RES/MUSIC, as long as the player is working on an image.
+It doesn't play on the title screen, loading screen (when coming from the title screen), or the image complete screen, since if I were to provide MIDI files, there would be separate ones for each of those.
+I'm sure I'll come up with something better and I'm planning to add keys to play the previous/next song in the list.

 ### What's left to do?